labyrinthinesecurity/silhouette/README.md

 Run clusterize.py to group SPNs into similarity clusters.
 This only takes a few seconds.

-## step 3: calculate and visualize silhouette scores
+## step 3: calculate and visualize current and desired silhouettes

 Run minimize.py

-This will generate a file called silhouette.html, as well as a CSV containing cluster ID, SPN counts per cluster, desired silhouette, outer silhouette, and de-escalation score.
+This will generate a bar chart file called silhouette_{name_of_your_run_partition}.html, as well as a CSV containing cluster ID, SPN counts per cluster, desired silhouette, current silhouette, and de-escalation reward.

 # De-escalation